The Knack (British band): History

 The band hailed from Ilford, a town north of London in 1964.
 Their membership included Paul Gurvitz, their leader, on guitar and vocals, Brian Morris on guitar, and Louis Farrel on drums.
 They made ventures to Germany and France to play for American servicemen.
 Upon returning to England, they were invited to play as backing band for 1950s rocker Gene Vincent, who had set up a base of operations in the UK.
 Paul Gurvitz's father, Sam Guvitz, who had previously worked as road manager for the Shadows, was currently Vincent's road manager.
 After several months as Vincent's backing act, the group were hired for a long term engagement at the Star Club in Hamburg, Germany.
 Performing under the name, the Londoners, they became a top attraction and were even invited to record cut a single for the Star Club's in-house record label.
 The single, which paired their version of Elvis Presley's "That's My Desire" a rendition of Sam Cooke's "Bring It On Home To Me," was issued strictly in Germany.

 The band returned to England in 1965.
 Shortly after their return, Paul Gurvitz convinced the other members of the group to change their name to the Knack, a move inspired by the Richard Lester movie of the same name.
-The band would now cultivate a decisively mod image.
+The band would now cultivate a mod image.
 They brought in Gearie Kenworthy to play bass (born Gearie Jay Kenworthy, 17 October 1946, Scotland) Topper Clay (born Graham Peter Clay, 16 August 1944, Camberley, Surrey) to replace Louis Farrell on drums.
-With the new line-up quickly the band became a formidable live act.
+With the new line-up the band became a formidable live act.

 Sam Curtis, the Gurvitz brothers' father, was now the band's manager and used his leverage in the music industry to secure a contract with Decca.
 Their debut single was an energetic cover of the recent Kinks B-side, "Who'll Be The Next In Line," which was backed with the equally frantic "She Ain't No Good."
 Released in September 1965, it sold well enough to convince Decca to continue to work with the band.
 "Who'll Be The Next In Line" had been recommended to the group by former member of the Shadows, Tony Meehan.
 Later in 1965 the band released their second single for Decca featuring covers of two songs previously recorded by the Clique, "It's Love Baby (24 Hours a Day)" b/w "Time Time Time."
 The record failed to reach the charts, and Decca terminated their contract.